bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 10 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>10.
 What is an asset and where does it live?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-By now, you should be familiar with creating React components and adding text to them.
+<p>By now, you should be familiar with creating React components and adding text to them.
 But text will only go so far in an app and users expect things like images, video, or audio for a more complete experience.
-Fortunately, you're here to learn about assets and how to use them to liven up your app.
+Fortunately, you're here to learn about assets and how to use them to liven up your app.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-a. assets (230) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->